ahammedtechi/DASHBOARD-DEVELOPMENT/README.md

-# TASK 3  DASHBOARD DEVELOPMENT

-*COMPANY*: CODTECH IT SOLUTIONS

-*NAME*: AHAMMED IRFAN TS

-*INTERN ID*: CT04DF2944

-*DOMAIN*: DATA ANALYTICS

-*DURATION*: 4 WEEKS

-*MENTOR*: NEELA SANTOSH

 ## Obejective

--To create an interactive Power BI dashboard that visualizes key COVID-19 metrics by country, enabling clear insights and data-driven analysis as part of the CODTECH Internship Task 3.
+-To create an interactive Power BI dashboard that visualizes key COVID-19 metrics by country, enabling clear insights and data-driven analysis

 ## Key Visuals Included